nicoboyce/ds/_posts/2024-09-22-why-the-deltastring-name-for-zendesk.md

 After publishing this it occurred to me that I read something similar from Paul Graham many years ago, which is still online [here](https://paulgraham.com/name.html).

-As I recall that Paul Graham persuaded justin.tv to change their name to twitch.com and I think that worked out okay for them?
+As I recall Paul Graham persuaded justin.tv to change their name to twitch.com and I think that worked out okay for them?